jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

 ### Engine + kernel (raw) access

 The dynamic potential engine is exposed directly for callers building their own pipelines.
-It returns each mode's degree, signed frequency, and the **complex** angular-factor amplitudes:
+It returns each raw mode's degree, signed frequency, and the **complex** angular-factor amplitudes (one entry per `(l, m, p, q)`, before the coherent merge; a caller summing heating from these must combine the modes at each frequency first):

 ```python
 from TidalPy.constants import G